jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit05/jaccard_coefficient_calculations.md

 # Jaccard Coefficient Calculations
 {: .hidden-title }

-The table shows the pathological test results for three individuals.
+The table shows the pathological test results for three individuals, using this information we can calculate the Jaccard Coefficient pairs using the Jaccard similarity formula.

 | Name | Gender | Fever | Cough | Test-1 | Test-2 | Test-3 | Test-4 |
 |------|--------|-------|-------|--------|--------|--------|--------|